 One of her most memorable experiences from Alpha Zeta was on her second trip to Southwest Louisiana:

 "I had the opportunity to spend a day with Mr. Hank Moss, a rancher, horseman, crawfish farmer, rice farmer and manager of the SW Louisiana bayou system, whom we worked for the previous year.
 After spending a wild day working cattle on young horses, he treated me to lunch with his bayou managers, a bunch of good ol’ Cajuns.
 I’m not sure if it was English or French they spoke, but I didn’t understand a word of it!
 We dined on homemade Wild Goose Gumbo and corn bread.
 It was and still is my all time Best Meal Ever.
 It was coupled with a relaxing but somber horseback ride through cattle fields as he told me the details of how he lost his house that 4 Moss-men have grown up in along with every barn on the ranch due to Hurricane Rita.
 The only thing left standing was half of his grand mahogany kitchen, and an old rusty windmill that his great-grandpa first erected when he first homesteaded the land.
 These are memories and images that I will always carry with me."

 After College, it was her involvement with Alpha Zeta that led Emily to where she is today, because her first job had nothing to do with agriculture.
-"I knew as long as Alpha Zeta was there, my mind would always wonder back to a career in agriculture," she said.
+"I knew as long as Alpha Zeta was there, my mind would always wonder back to a career in agriculture,

 When asked about the impact that Alpha Zeta has had on her life, Emily